plone/volto/docs/source/customizing/customizing-components.md

   addons

-In case of conflicts where multiple addons customize the same file, the order of addon declaration: the last addon declared in the `addons` key in the project's `package.json` wins.
+In case of conflicts where multiple addons customize the same file, the order of addon declaration matters: the last addon declared in the `addons` key in the project's `package.json` wins.
 Further more, the project's customizations are applied last, so they "win" in the conflict resolution.